ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       See also "tech:concurrentmip", "tech:pooljobs".

-tech:exportfile (writeprob, writemodel)
-      Specifies the name of a file where to export the model before solving it.
-This file name can have extension ".lp()", ".mps", etc. Default = "" (don't export the model).

-tech:justexportfile (justwriteprob, justwritemodel)
-      Specifies the name of a file where to export the model, do not solve it.This file name can have extension ".lp()", ".mps", etc. Default = "" (don't export the model).

 tech:logfile (logfile)
       Log file name; note that the solver log will be written to the log regardless of the value of tech:outlev.